ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 ## ♘ Chess improvement

-After starting to play in late 2022, chess improvement is one of my favourite hobbies and I blog my journey here.
+After starting to play in late 2022, chess improvement is one of my favourite hobbies and I document my journey here.